JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 Update gets the latest information about charts from the respective chart repositories.

-If you want to delete or remove the resources then you can type :
+If you want to delete or remove the resources then you can type:

 ```bash
 helm uninstall release